Last editedApr 20236 min read

 Are you dealing with late invoice payments?
 You’re not the only one.
-In the UK, late payments are an enormous issue for SMEs.
+In the UK, overdue payments are an enormous issue for SMEs.
 GoCardless found that, on average, UK SMEs are paid around 18 days late, and 1 in 6 invoices remain unpaid after 90 days (three months after work has been completed).
 Put simply, late payments represent a severe existential threat for many small businesses.

-Polite reminder (less than 14 days overdue)
+Polite reminder template (less than 14 days overdue)

-In the best-case scenario, your customer won’t need more than a polite nudge to make payment.
-This isn’t altogether uncommon, as invoices can sometimes fall through the cracks in a busy accounting department.
-With this late invoice payment email, be sure to keep the tone of the letter light and respectful, allowing the client to save face and make amends.
+When you send your first overdue invoice email, be sure to keep the tone of the letter polite and respectful.
+This avoids creating friction with the client and encourages them to resolve the situation.
 Use this late payment reminder template for invoices that are less than 14 days overdue:

 Firm reminder (over 14 days overdue)

-You should also enclose a copy of the original invoice, as it’s always possible that it was accidentally deleted or got lost in the shuffle.
+You should also enclose a copy of the original invoice, as it’s always possible that it was accidentally deleted or just got lost.
 This late payment email template is best used once the invoice is around two weeks overdue:

 Final notice (30 days overdue)